the-engine-room/library/_posts/2015-12-07-microtasking.md

 ---

 ## About
-This site was created by the engine room and Amnesty International to understand the ins and outs of micro-tasking to support Amnesty’s Alt Click project.
+This site was created by the engine room and Amnesty International to understand the ins and outs of micro-tasking, to support Amnesty’s Alt Click project.
 Comments or questions?
 Contact [post@theengineroom.org](mailto:post@theengineroom.org).

 Alt Click is a two-year project funded by the [Swedish Postcode Lottery](//www.postkodlotteriet.se) that aims to inspire a new generation of tech savvy human rights activists to take part in documenting, verifying and collating evidence of human rights abuse.
 In this context, Amnesty is planning to use micro-tasking to invite people to analyse satellite images, verify video footage and classify large amounts of social media data.